-$Recharge(mm) = (148 \times ln(Precipitation) - 880) \times (1 - 0.0025e^{(0.2 \times Slope)})$ where Precipitation is the annual precipitation in mm, and Slope is the slope percentage of the area.
+$$Recharge(mm) = (148 \times ln(Precipitation) - 880) \times (1 - 0.0025e^{(0.2 \times Slope)})$$ where Precipitation is the annual precipitation in mm, and Slope is the slope percentage of the area.

 The change in annual recharge between current and future scenarios, both used this same formula with different values of precipitation based on climate projections for each.
-Thus, resulting in Figure 3-3 which demonstrates the projected annual changes in groundwater recharge rates across South Africa.

 Subsequently, this map was georeferenced to the Berg study area, facilitating a quantitative estimation of spatial reduction in recharge.
-This resulted in a map illustrating recharge rate reductions within the study area, as displayed in Figure 4-7 below.
+This resulted in a map illustrating recharge rate reductions within the study area, as displayed in Figure 4-8 below.
 Recharge reduction rates across the Berg study area range from 6 mm/a to 0.6 mm/a.
 Most of the Berg study area, from the Cape Peninsula GRU in the south-west to Groot Winterhoek GRU in the north-east, are subject to a recharge reduction of approximately 6 mm/a.
 The middle and lower sections of the study area show a recharge reduction of ~4 mm/a, whereas the upper northern portion of the Berg study area exhibits relatively low decline in recharge of 0.6 to 2.3 mm/a.